North Carolina election Tuesday may shed light on what 2020 looks like

-FAYETTEVILLE, North Carolina — Republicans are hoping an eleventh-hour pep talk from President Donald Trump will help them win Tuesday's special congressional election in North Carolina.
-The race could shed light on Republicans' chances of retaking the U.S. House and Trump's reelection prospects in 2020.
+FAYETTEVILLE, North Carolina — Republicans are hoping an eleventh-hour pep talk from President Donald Trump will propel them to a special election victory Tuesday in a GOP-friendly House district in North Carolina, a race that could illuminate their chances of retaking the House majority and Trump's own reelection prospects in 2020.

-At a rally in Fayetteville on Monday night, Trump campaigned for conservative state Sen. Dan Bishop.
-Opposing Bishop is moderate Democrat Dan McCready, a former Marine who narrowly trailed in an election for the seat last year that was invalidated after evidence of election fraud surfaced.
+Trump urged an arena packed with MAGA-hat wearing supporters Monday to vote for conservative state Sen. Dan Bishop, who's in a tossup battle for the vacant seat.
+Playing to evangelical Christians in the crowd, Trump said Democrats are "not big believers in religion" and added, "Tomorrow, we take the first steps in firing Speaker Nancy Pelosi and winning back the House."

+Trump's appearance, the same day Vice President Mike Pence and Bishop barnstormed the district by bus, underscored the GOP's all-hands effort to avert defeat.
+Trump carried the district by 11 points in 2016 and the seat's been held by Republicans since John F. Kennedy was president in 1963, and a loss would nurture doubts over whether the anti-Trump momentum that fed Democrats' House takeover last year has faded.

 RELATED: At rally, Trump paints bleak picture of Democratic control